Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit

-\begin{highlights} \item TNC's complementary and substitutive ratios for PT are 9.22\% and 9.06\%, respectively, markedly contrasting with those in early TNC markets. \item Nonlinear effects of various determinants on both complementary and substitutive ratios are unveiled using advanced machine learning techniques. \item Metro hubs and single-line metro stations exhibit distinct impacts on first- and last-mile complementary ratios. \item The distance to bus hubs and bus hub density emerge as the most significant variables affecting the substitutive ratio. \end{highlights}
+\begin{highlights} \item The complementary role of TNCs to public transit increases, while their substitutive role decreases, marking a clear shift from patterns observed in early-stage TNC markets. \item Nonlinear effects of various determinants on both complementary and substitutive ratios are unveiled using advanced machine learning techniques. \item Metro hubs and single-line metro stations exhibit distinct impacts on first- and last-mile complementary ratios. \item The distance to bus hubs and bus hub density emerge as the most significant variables affecting the substitutive ratio. \end{highlights}